LordHeImchen/ipypetrinet/README.md

 - `+ Transition` will add a new transition to the canvas.
 Please keep in mind that transitions always need a label.
 Within the transitions, conditions can be added using the attached add-button.
 - `+` will add a token to a previously selected place.
 You can select places or transitions by simply left-clicking them.
 Note that transitions cannot contain any tokens, while places may contain any positive number of tokens.
 - `-` will subtract a token of a previously selected place.
 Note that a place cannot contain a negative number of tokens.
 - `Layout` gives the user the possibility, to automatically generate a layout for the given graph.
-There are some options that can be customized in order to obtain the desired result.
+There are four parameters that can be customized in order to obtain the desired result.
 - `Clear` will delete the whole graph off the canvas.
 You can now start over with a fresh canvas.
 (CAUTION: at this point in time this cannot be revoked)
 - `Lock` will freeze the whole model, so cells can't be moved around or deleted anymore.
 However, you can still modify the properties of cells by double-clicking them.
 - `Play` will simulate the Petri net.
 Please mind that this simulation-mode doesn't take any conditions, case- and event-attributes or probabilities into account.